-At the end of the day, there is no airtight logic in favor of a negotiated price over negotiated quantities, only a series of partial arguments.
-One argument is that the revenues from a carbon price are nationally collected, so that the contentious distributional side is somewhat hidden and there is at least the appearance of fairness as measured by equality of marginal effort.
-A second desirable feature, I have argued, is the natural salience and relatively low transaction costs of negotiating one price as against negotiating n quantities, which, while somewhat imprecise, is in my opinion an important distinction.
-A third argument is the self-enforcement mechanism that constitutes the main theme of this paper, namely the built-in countervailing force of an imposed uniform price of carbon, which tends to internalize the externality and gives national negotiators an incentive to offset their natural impulse to otherwise bargain for a low price.
+At the end of the day, there is no air-tight logic in favor of a negotiated price over negotiated quantities, only a series of partial arguments.
+One argument is that the revenues from a tax-like carbon price are nationally collected, so that the contentious distributional side is somewhat hidden, and there is at least the appearance of fairness as measured by equality of marginal effort.
+A second desirable feature, I have argued, is the natural salience and relatively low transaction costs of negotiating one price as against negotiating n quantities, which, although somewhat imprecise, is in my opinion an important distinction.
+A third argument is the self-enforcement mechanism that constitutes the main theme of this chapter, namely, the built-in countervailing force of an imposed uniform price of carbon, which tends to internalize the externality and gives national negotiators an incentive to offset their natural impulse to otherwise bargain for a low price.

-Of necessity, my argument has been sprinkled with subjective judgements.
+Of necessity, my argument has been sprinkled with subjective judgments.
 This, unfortunately, is the nature of the subject.
 To repeat yet again, this time after examining somewhat more carefully the alternatives, I judge it difficult to escape the conclusion that, in the context of an international treaty that covers all major emitters, it is more politically acceptable and it comes closer to a social optimum to negotiate one binding price than n binding quantities or quantity-like distributional coefficients.

 My argument here is sufficiently abstract that it is open to enormous amounts of criticism on many different levels.
 There are so many potential complaints that it would be incongruous to list them all and attempt to address them one by one.
-These many potential criticisms notwithstanding, I believe the argument here is exposing a fundamental countervailing-force argument that deserves to be highlighted.
+These potential criticisms notwithstanding, I believe the argument here is exposing a fundamental countervailing-force argument that deserves to be highlighted.

 Because the formulation is at such a high level of abstraction, it has blurred the distinction between a carbon price and a carbon tax.
-As was previously noted, the important thing is acquiescence by each nation to a binding minimum price on carbon emissions, not the particular internal mechanism by which this obligation is met.
-A system of national carbon taxes with revenues kept in the taxing country is a relatively simple and transparent way to achieve harmonized carbon prices.
-But it is not necessary for the conclusions of this paper.
-Nations or regions could meet the obligation of a minimum price on carbon emissions by whatever internal mechanism they choose-a tax, a cap-and-trade system, a hybrid system, or whatever else results in an observable price of carbon.17 And any nation or region could choose to impose a carbon price above the international minimum.
-The hope is that even a low positive initial value of a universal minimum carbon price could be useful for gaining confidence and building trust in this price-based international architecture.

-The purpose of this paper is primarily expository and exploratory.
-Any proposal to resolve the global warming externality will face a seemingly overwhelming array of practical administrative obstacles and will need to overcome powerful vested interests.
+As previously noted, the important thing is acquiescence by each nation to a binding minimum price on carbon emissions, not the particular internal mechanism by which this obligation is met.
+A system of national carbon taxes with revenues kept in the taxing country is a relatively simple and transparent way to achieve internationally harmonized carbon prices.
+But it is not absolutely necessary for the conclusions of this chapter.
+In principle, nations or regions could meet the obligation of a minimum price on carbon emissions by whatever internal mechanism they choose-a tax, a cap-and-trade system with a tax floor, some other hybrid system, or whatever else results in an observable price of carbon above the uniform minimum.18 overwhelming array of practical administrative obstacles and will need to overcome powerful vested interests.
 That is the nature of the global warming externality problem.
-The theory of this paper seems to indicate that negotiating a uniform minimum price on carbon can have several desirable properties, including, especially, helping to internalize the global warming externality.
-To fully defend the relative "practicality" of what I am proposing would probably require a book, not an article.
+The theory of this chapter seems to suggest that negotiating a uniform minimum price on carbon can have several desirable properties, including, especially, helping to internalize the global warming externality.
+To fully defend the relative "practicality" of what I am proposing would probably require a book not a chapter.
 In any event, this article is not primarily about practical considerations of international negotiations.
-I leave that important task mostly to others.18 However, I do want to mention just a few real-world considerations that have been left out of my mental model yet seem especially pertinent.
+I leave that important task mostly to others.
+However, I do want to mention just a few real-world considerations that have been left out of my mental model yet seem especially pertinent.